eyvind/sega-adapter/README.md

 ### Autodetection

-The adapter does not map the second and third joystick buttons unless a Megadrive controller is detected.
+The adapter does not map the second and third joystick buttons unless a Mega Drive controller is detected.
 This allows the computer to detect the presence of a multibutton controller.

 ## Compatibility